locutusjs/locutus/website/about.md

 [wordwrap](http://locutusjs.org/php/wordwrap/),
 [vsprintf](http://locutusjs.org/php/vsprintf/), and
 [date](http://locutusjs.org/php/date/), that are too high-level for JavaScript.

+Locutus.js has ported most of PHP's functions already.

 PHP is a language with a huge standard library that a large share of web developers are intimately familiar with.